KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

 After all, it would be a usability nightmare to find `set_variable` in the shader, but `set_texture` in the context, even though both should just update a value on the shader.

+The other alternative, splitting the borrow into a "double getter" works better for this example, but we could face an explosion of combinations with varying mutability and different fields.

 This example is still fairly simple, and should be recognized early in development, but imagine a breaking issue like this potentially being layers deep, involving lifetimes and being in later stages in a project..

 All it takes is an oversight or a sudden change in requirements that could blow